The Chronology of Revelation

 the woman and the beast

-I have said how I believe that the woman described previously by John was symbolic of Judaism, epitomizing God’s Law and embodied by Judaic Israel.
+I have said how I believe that the woman described previously by John was symbolic of Israel, the “embodiment” of the Law/Torah, which consists of God’s eternal commandments, rules, and guidelines.
 Similarly, I believe that the harlot woman, “sitting on a scarlet beast that was covered with blasphemous names and had seven heads and ten horns” (Revelation 17:3b), is symbolic of another religious system, which actually may be a perverse mixture of religions.
 Spiritual “prostitution” involves ignoring or rejecting the one True God and “lusting” after false idols and gods instead.

 On the woman’s “forehead” is written Babylon the Great (Revelation 17:5), which could imply that she belongs to Babylon the Great (just as God’s servants from the tribes of Israel will have God’s seal on their foreheads—7:2-8) and/or that she is representative of Babylon the Great.
 It also could be that the “mark” or “number” of the beast (13:16-18) will be a confirmation, on the foreheads or right hands of those who have received it, of their submission to the religious and political systems of the “woman” and Babylon the Great.

 There are connections between Islam and Allah and the number of the beast: 666.
 In Arabic, 666 may be an encryption for “In the Name of Allah.”
 Furthermore, many Muslims will not do business with anyone who has not embraced Islam.
-Therefore, the idea seems plausible that anyone, during the time of the Great Tribulation, who does not have the mark of 666 embedded into their skin, identifying themselves as having embraced Islam, will not be able to buy or sell anything (Revelation 13:17).
+Therefore, the idea seems plausible that, during the time of the Great Tribulation, people who do not have the mark of 666 embedded into their skin, identifying themselves as having embraced Islam, will not be able to buy or sell anything (Revelation 13:17).

 The beast, on which the woman rides, will have been “given power to make war against the saints and to conquer them” and will have been “given authority over every tribe, people, language and nation” (Revelation 13:7).
 Wherever the beast goes, the woman will go.
-It may be that the beast, red with the blood of the saints, will conquer, destroy, and kill in the name of Allah or Islam:
+It is very likely that the beast, drunk with the blood of the saints who bear testimony to Jesus (17:6), will conquer, destroy, and kill Christians and Jews in the name of Allah or Islam:

 He who has an ear, let him hear.
 If anyone is to go into captivity, into captivity he will go.
 If anyone is to be killed with the sword, with the sword he will be killed.
 This calls for patient endurance and faithfulness on the part of the saints (Revelation 13:9,10).